Scottish Solway INNS Control and Knowledge Programme

 INNS control is one of the key drivers of the Scottish Biodiversity Strategy, which aims to help improve biodiversity, make habitats more resilient to climate change and clear areas for riparian tree planting, protecting rivers from ever-increasing temperatures.

-• American Skunk Cabbage (ASC) surveying and control by the Glassoch Burn to protect River Bladnoch SAC for Atlantic Salmon
+• American Skunk Cabbage (ASC) surveying and control completed by the; Glassoch Burn, by the Grange Burn and on Torhouse Burn to protect River Bladnoch SAC for Atlantic Salmon; Aquavitae Burn - Kirkcudbright Dee; Glenwhan Gardens - Piltanton Burn catchment.

-• Surveys of Japanese Knotweed on the Water of Luce and the Piltanton Burn and control programme planned
+• Surveys and control completed of Japanese knotweed on the Water of Luce and the Piltanton Burn.

 Further details of some of these INNS control programmes are provided on Story Maps below: